Understanding the Balancing Machine

 2. Key Components of a Balancing Machine

-- Drive System: An electric motor with a belt or end-drive that spins the rotor at a constant, controlled speed.
+- Drive system: an electric motor with a belt, end-drive or air drive that brings the rotor up to a constant, controlled balancing speed.

 3. Hard-Bearing vs. Soft-Bearing Machines